floridop/mnxb11-container/README.md

 The basic minimal Dockerfile to build the course container.
 It does not contain sources to build software.
 Only binaries and headers should be added to this container.
+The applications that needs to be added must be copied inside the `apps` folder before building the container.
+To add or compile an app for the container, read the section "Building software in an existing container"

 `Dockerfile-AL9-MNXB11-dev`